rogeriobispo/nubank-clone-arquiteture/Readme.md

 Chalenge myself to create a big arquiteture and learn from it, improve skils from it.

 ## Users Api
+    - Api for creanting users
-    # create new Enviroment
+    # Fetures
+    * Create user
+    * Update user
+    * Block and unbloque user
+    * Easy way to create new environments just change the node_env
-    * create script on packagejson
+    * dockerfile to deploy on kubernets

-    * clone the env.sample with the new name example('.env.stage')
+## Consumers
+    - background jobs to consume message on the 4
+    * History log consumer